nelson-wpwang/accessors/runtimes/README.md

   input/inout ports.

-The behavoir of any operations on the sub-accessor before calling `subinit` is undefined.
+The behavoir of any operations on the sub-accessor before calling `subinit` is undefined. -->

 Runtime Functions
 -----------------

-The accessor runtime provides a small library of functions for accessors.
+The accessor runtime provides a library of functions for accessors.
 There are primarily I/O functions and serve to abstract the runtime environment from the accessor.